Sequential Adversarial Anomaly Detection for One-Class Event Data: Adversarial sequential anomaly detection

 \subsection{Connection to imitation learning}

-Our framework can also be viewed as an instance of imitation learning \cite{Abbeel2004}.
 The problem formulation \eqref{eq:adv-imit-learning} resembles the minimax formulation in inverse reinforcement learning (IRL) proposed by seminal works \cite{Abbeel2004, Ng2000}.
-As shown in Fig.~\ref{fig:illustration-il}, an observed anomalous samples $\boldsymbol{x} \sim \pi$ can be regarded as an expert demonstration sampled from the expert policy $\pi$, where each $\boldsymbol x = \{x_1, \dots, x_{N}\}$ is a sequence of events with length of $N$ and the sequences may be of different lengths.
+As shown in Figure~\ref{fig:illustration-il}, an observed anomalous samples $\boldsymbol{x} \sim \pi$ can be regarded as an expert demonstration sampled from the expert policy $\pi$, where each $\boldsymbol x = \{x_1, \dots, x_{N}\}$ is a sequence of events with length of $N$ and the sequences may be of different lengths.
 Each event $x_i, i=1,\dots,N$ of the sequence is analogous to the $i$-th action made by the expert given the history of past events $\{x_1, x_2, \dots, x_{i-1}\}$ as the corresponding state.
 Accordingly, the generator can be regarded as a learner that generates convincing counterfeit trajectories.

-The log-likelihood of observed sequences can be interpreted as undiscounted \emph{return}, i.e., the accumulated sum of rewards evaluated at past actions.
+The log-likelihood of observed sequences can be interpreted as undiscounted \emph{return}, i.e., the accumulated sum of rewards evaluated at past actions, where the logarithm of the conditional probability of each event (action) can be regarded as the event's reward.
 The ultimate goal of the proposed framework \eqref{eq:adv-imit-learning} is to close the gap between the return of the expert demonstrations and the return of the learner trajectories so that the counterfeit trajectories can meet the lower bound of the real demonstrations.